-Advice to assist parents, teachers and students following bushfires is available via the School safety website.
+Advice to assist parents, teachers and students following bushfires is available via the School Operational Status website.

-National health emergencies and associated stay home orders, such as the recent COVID-19 pandemic, can have long term impact on the community, particularly on refugee communities, students from refugee backgrounds, and newly arrived students and their families who do not speak or understand English well.
-Students and families from these communities may feel particularly anxious and isolated due to:
+National health emergencies such as the COVID-19 pandemic and associated stay at home orders, has had a long term impact on the community, particularly on refugee communities, students from refugee backgrounds, and newly arrived students and their families who do not speak or understand English well.
+Many students and families from these communities felt particularly anxious and isolated due to:

-With increased police or military personnel presence in the community, some families and communities may experience a heightened sense of anxiety or trauma as a result of associations with experiences of war, conflict, persecutions and/or loss of freedom.
+With increased police and military personnel presence in the community, some families and communities experienced a heightened sense of anxiety or trauma as a result of associations with experiences of war, conflict, persecutions and/or loss of freedom.

-Schools have an important role in re-establishing routines and maintaining a supportive environment for students from refugee backgrounds.
+Schools continue to play an important role in maintaining a supportive environment for students from refugee backgrounds.